oubiwann/jlfe/README.rst

 Provide language infrastructure/support that will:

 #.
-Make writing JVM-based LFE code succinct and elegant,
+Make writing JVM-based LFE code succinct and elegant;

 #.
-Make the inerations with Java objects, types, and data seamless, and
+Make the interactions with Java objects, types, and data a seamless experience; and

 #.
 Make LFE/Erlang hacking more alluring to adventurous Clojure hackers :-)